 With carbon being abundant in this gas giant, lightning storms turn methane into soot which as it falls hardens into chunks of graphite and then rare diamonds!
 These diamond “hailstones” eventually melt into a liquid sea in the planet’s hot cores.
-Measuring roughly a centimeter in size, these diamonds are so glorious even the most glamorous celebrities would have wanted a piece of this!
+Measuring roughly a centimetre in size, these diamonds are so glorious even the most glamorous celebrities would have wanted a piece of this!

 And how many diamonds are being created on Saturn?
 Roughly 1,000 tonnes of diamonds a year!
 The Aikhal mine in Russia, known to be the biggest natural diamond mine in the world, is estimated to have 175.56 million carats of proven as well as probable diamonds.
 Compared to the incessant diamond rain on Saturn, that does seem like there’s more we can wish for!